KRR-Oxford/DeepOnto/docs/bio-ml.md

 ## Bio-ML OAEI 2023

-The 2023 version has made several changes compared to the previous version...
+The 2023 version has made several changes towards the previous version...

 (to be updated)

-Below demonstrates the data statistics for the OAEI 2023 version of Bio-ML, where the pruned input ontologies are augmented with **structural and logical context** based on their original versions (available at `raw_data`).
-The added ontology classes are marked as **not used in alignment** through the annotation property `use_in_alignment` with a value of `false`.
-OM systems can choose to use these classes for enhanced training or heuristics while ommitting them in mapping prediction.
-The final evaluation also ensures that mappings that involve the additional classes are **excluded from the metric computation** (see [Evaluation Framework](#evaluation-framework)).
+Below demonstrates the data statistics for the OAEI 2023 version of Bio-ML, where the input ontologies are extended to the modualarizations of their pruned versions used in 2022 (available at `raw_data`), through which **structural and logical contexts** are added and the input ontologies become closer to the original ontologies.
+The ensure the completeness of the reference mappings, the added ontology classes are marked as **not used in alignment** through the annotation property `use_in_alignment` with a value of `false`.
+OM systems can choose to use these classes for enhancement but do not need to consider them for final output mappings.
+Even they are considered for the final output mappings, our evaluation will ensure that they are **excluded in the metric computation** (see [Evaluation Framework](#evaluation-framework)).

 In the **Category** column, *"Disease"* indicates that the Mondo data are mainly about disease concepts, while *"Body"*, *"Pharm"*, and *"Neoplas"* denote semantic types of *"Body Part, Organ, or Organ Components"*, *"Pharmacologic Substance*"*, and *"Neoplastic Process"* in UMLS, respectively.